Hitisha-G/matic-docs/docs/edge/architecture/overview.md

 ## gRPC
 gRPC, or Google Remote Procedure Call, is a robust open-source RPC framework that Google initially created to build scalable and fast APIs.
-The GRPC layer is vital for operator interactions.
+The gRPC layer is vital for operator interactions.
 Through it, node operators can easily interact with the client, providing an enjoyable UX.